I haven’t written a blog or posted an image on social media for quite some time. That part of my life got submerged for a few years.

 When I look back at that season, it was a lot.
 There was overwhelming caretaking and emotional stuff underneath it all and yet I still put a lot of pressure on myself because I wasn’t doing more with “my art”.

-Now that my life has fewer pressures, I was surprised to discover, that I’d filled over 12 sketchbooks during those three years.
+I was surprised to discover, that I’d filled over 12 sketchbooks during those three years.
 A lot of the sketches were completed in hospital rooms or parking lots and doctor’s offices or while grabbing a quick coffee in a cafe, a speedy sketch from the window of the car at the beach, one flower, the apple in my hand, the broken shell my grandson left in the backseat.
 Through necessity, I’d learned to utilize 10 minute time blocks.

 I’d drive to the ocean after a hospital visit and slowly my attention would shift from the lists I had to take care of to being captivated by the shapes of some logs, a dried crab leg, a seagull dropping a clam in hopes of it bursting open.
 Most of the sketches are done quickly with a pen, no time given for perfection.
 The sketchbook pages are filled with reflections, ideas, expressions of gratefulness, seizing a memory or jotting down present moment perceptions.
 Each page was a small gift of joy in the middle of a tumultuous season.